facelessuser/pyspelling/docs/src/markdown/index.md

   parser: pyspelling.parsers.python_parser
 ```

-If you use the `pyspelling.parsers.raw_parser`, the encoding will be resolved, but the text will be read in as bytes and will be sent directly to Aspell bypassing any PySpelling filters, but you can still configure Aspell to use its filters.
+If you use the `pyspelling.parsers.raw_parser`, the encoding will not be resolved, and instead will use the supplied `default_encoding`.
+The text will be read in as bytes and will be sent directly to Aspell with the aforementioned default encoding.
+Since the raw parser stores the text as bytes, the filters will be skipped as they only accept Unicode.

 ### Parser Options

-Depending on the specified parser, there may be specific options that can be configured.
+Depending on the specified parser, there may be specific `options` that can be configured.
 For instance, in the default Python parser, we can configure it to only parse docstrings by disabling comments and strings:

 ```yaml
 documents: